couchbaselabs/couchbase-efcore-provider/docs/Queries.md

 | Min(x => x.Property)         | MIN(Property)     |
 | Sum(x => x.Property)         | SUM(Property)     |

-[^1]: Average is not supported in the Developer Preview.
+Average is not supported in the Developer Preview.
 See https://jira.issues.couchbase.com/browse/NCBC-3891

 ## SQL queries

 ### SqlRaw
 SqlRaw is not implemented as of the EF Core Couchbase DB Provider Developer Preview because it depends on ADO.NET parameters which are minimally supported in the preview.

-> [NOTE] DbContext.FromSql  will throw a NotImplementedException in EF Core Couchbase DB Provider Developer Preview 1.
+> [!NOTE] DbContext.FromSql  will throw a NotImplementedException in EF Core Couchbase DB Provider Developer Preview 1.

 ### FromSqlRaw
 If you've decided you do want to dynamically construct your SQL, you'll have to use FromSqlRaw, which allows interpolating variable data directly into the SQL string, instead of using a database parameter: